Vanderbilt Master of Finance Class of 2013

 “An MSF student took me to lunch and I met several others.
 The atmosphere was congenial and collaborative.
 I knew this was a group in which I would feel at home.”

-Now, the former model and actress (she was one of three final candidates to appear on Missing in America opposite Danny Glover) has found her path — which, for now, involves staying in her adopted city of Nashville.
+Now, the former model and actress (she was one of three final candidates to appear on Missing in America opposite Danny Glover) has found her path — which, for now, involves working as an analyst at Raymond James.
 “I’m focused on learning all I can about investment banking,” she says.
 “But even if I decide to do something else, my degree and experience will give me so many opportunities.”